Chart Color Schemes

 In terms of cultural diversity, Seven Hills records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Seven Hills' cultural diversity aligns with its wider region, with 78.9% born in Australia, 88.7% being citizens, and 90.6% speaking English only at home.
-Christianity is the predominant religion, at 49.8%.
-Notably, the 'Other' category comprises 1.2%, compared to None% across Greater Brisbane.
+Seven Hills' population was found to align with the broader regional average in terms of cultural diversity, with 78.9% born in Australia, 88.7% being citizens, and 90.6% speaking English only at home.
+Christianity dominated Seven Hills' religious landscape, comprising 49.8% of its population.
+Notably, the 'Other' religion category was overrepresented in Seven Hills at 1.2%, compared to None% across Greater Brisbane.

 Frequently Asked Questions - Diversity